 Currently, the Bank uses the Basic Indicator Approach (BIA) for assessing its operational risk capital charge.
-The Bank also has an approved operational risk policy in terms of SBP BPRD circular 04 of 2014.
-As part of pro-active operational risk management, The Operational Risk Management Department (ORMID) has already completed RCSA's of Retail Banking, Treasury and Investment, and Information Technology Division.
-The processes were thoroughly discussed with relevant stakeholders for any control failures/slapses.
+The Bank also has an approved operational risk policy in terms of SBP BPRD circular 0.4 of 2014.
+As part of pro-active operational risk management.
+The Operational Risk Management Department (ORMID) has already completed RCSA's of Retail Banking, Treasury and Information Technology Division.
+The processes were thoroughly discussed with relevant stakeholders for any option failures/Japses.
 Based on the results of KCSAs, adequate Key Risk Indicators (KRIs) for various business lines are also developed.
-An Automated solution for incident reporting is in place and can be accessed by every employee of the Bank for reporting of control reaches leading to losses.
+An Automated solution for incident reporting is in place and can be accessed by every employee of the Bank for reporting of contring is in place and can be accessed by every

-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED DECEMBER 31, 2018 THE BANK OF KHYBER
+FOR THE YEAR ENDED DECEMBER 31, 2018 NOTES TO THE FINANCIAL STATEMENTS

-42.3.1 Operational risk-disclosures basel II specific

-Basic Indicator Approach (BIA) is used for Operational Risk under Basel II.
-42.4 Liquidity risk
+42.3.1 Operational risk-disclosures basel Itspecific Basicindicator Approach (BIA) is used for Operational Risk under Basel II.
+42.4 Liquidiy risk